The island that doesn't announce itself. Small enough to learn slowly, layered enough to resist quick summary.

 "The water off Rota is sometimes called 'Rota Blue' — a specific quality that results from exceptional clarity over white sand.
 It is worth arriving for this alone."

 Field Note — Rota, CNMIThe Chamorro people have inhabited this island for approximately 4,000 years.
-Their presence, and that of the Spanish, Japanese, and American administrations that followed, left marks on the land, the language, and the daily rhythms of island life.
+Their presence, and that of the Spanish, German, Japanese, and American administrations that followed, left marks on the land, the language, and the daily rhythms of island life.
 This guide holds that layered record alongside the practical data.

 Year-round warm water, minimal disturbance on leeward sites.
 Consistently exceptional clarity.